 ENTERPRISE This is a SignServer Enterprise feature.

-A SignServer instance can be setup to be the target of remote operations from an EJBCA instance.
-Connections are made using dual authenticated HTTPS, similar to how you use a client certificate to authenticate using the Admin GUI or Admin Web to manage a SignServer instance.
-However, in this case the configured administrator is another EJBCA instance.
+- In the first case, the SignServer instance can be set up to be the target of remote operations from an EJBCA instance.
+Connections are made using dual authenticated HTTPS, similar to how you use a client certificate to authenticate using the Admin Web to manage a SignServer instance.
+However, in this case, the configured administrator is another EJBCA instance.

 Generally, the instance with higher security requirements (for example, an EJBCA acting as CA) initiates connections to a system with lower security requirements (for example, a SignServer instance or an EJBCA acting as VA or RA).
 SignServer currently only implements support for incoming peer connections.

 SignServer can be configured to expose the worker's keys as Remote Key Bindings in EJBCA.
 This allows the EJBCA administrators to issue new certificates to workers in SignServer directly from within the EJBCA interface, without incoming network connections to the CA.

 For instructions on how to set up the systems for certificate renewal using peer systems, see Certificate Renewals Using Peer Systems.
 Alternatively, see Renewal Worker, which instead of Peer Systems uses the EJBCA web services interface and connects to the CA.

 Mapping SignServer Workers to Remote Key Bindings in EJBCA

 EJBCA has a concept called Internal Key Bindings.
 When accessed over peer systems, Internal Key Bindings are seen as Remote Key Bindings.
 SignServer does not explicitly have Internal Key Bindings, but a worker having a key assigned to it could be seen from the EJBCA side as a Remote Key Binding.
 How this is done is described below.

 Listed Key Bindings